 - Use fingers to create a small hole in the dough and pour in sunflower seeds and oats.
 Transfer dough to a lightly floured work surface and knead about 20 turns or until elastic.
 Form into a loaf-like shape.

 - Place seam-side down in a lightly greased loaf pan or baking sheet and sift a light coating of flour over the top to help keep the dough moist.
 Loosely cover with plastic wrap and let rest for 45-60 minutes.

-- Preheat oven to 425°F* toward the end of the dough resting time and place a metal or cast iron pan (not glass, Pyrex, or ceramic) on the lowest oven rack.
+- Preheat oven to 425 degrees F (218 C)* toward the end of the dough resting time and place a metal or cast iron pan (NOT glass, Pyrex, or ceramic) on the lowest oven rack.
 Also have 1 cup of hot water ready.

 - When the oven is preheated, slash the bread 2 or 3 times with a knife, making a cut about ½-inch deep.